pyvideo/data/CONTRIBUTING.rst

 videos                                 array of objects
 ==================================     ==================================

-... and can optionally define values for a number of other keys ...
+... and can optionally define values for a number of other keys.
+For example, ...

 ==================================     ==================================
 key                                    value type
 ==================================     ==================================
 copyright_text                         string
 ----------------------------------     ----------------------------------
-language                               string (`ISO_639-3`_ coded)
+language                               string (`ISO 639-3`_ coded)
 ----------------------------------     ----------------------------------
 related_urls                           array of strings
 ----------------------------------     ----------------------------------